Huzbi-crypto/Art-ScrollBased-Gallery/README.md

-# Art-ScrollBased-Gallery
+# Introduction

-An attempt to create another scroll perspective gallery of artworks with no libraries.
+This is an attempt to create a perspective based scrolling of some artworks grabbed from the internet.
+This is inspired from [Inflection](https://inflection.xyz/) by [Obys](https://obys.agency/).

+_This is a work in progress..._